Rick Caruso: Public service

 In 1985, at the age of 26, Caruso was named by Mayor Tom Bradley to serve as a commissioner for the Los Angeles Department of Water and Power, becoming the youngest commissioner in the history of the city.

 In August 2001, Caruso was appointed by Mayor James K. Hahn to the Los Angeles Board of Police Commissioners and was elected its president.
 In this role, he led the selection process that resulted in the hiring of former New York City Police Commissioner William Bratton as the Los Angeles Chief of Police.

 In 2008, Caruso was elected to serve as a member of the Los Angeles Coliseum Commission, which oversees the operations of the Los Angeles Memorial Coliseum and nearby Los Angeles Memorial Sports Arena.
 During his tenure on the commission, Caruso advocated for its reform, including the resignation of its general manager, and the replacement of the commission itself with a new governing body.
 He advocated a ban on rave parties at the two venues.

 2022 Los Angeles mayoral race

 Caruso floated the idea of running for mayor of Los Angeles for the 2009 and 2013 elections, though he ultimately did not run.

 In 2019, he expressed interest in running in the 2022 election.
 He announced his candidacy on February 11, 2022, the day before the filing deadline.
+During the campaign, Caruso said he supported more housing in L.A., but opposed changing zoning regulations to allow denser housing in neighborhoods that mandate single-family housing.
+At the time, three-quarters of residentially zoned land in Los Angeles permitted only single-family housing.

 Caruso spent more than $41 million on his primary campaign, including $39 million of his own money on digital, radio, and television advertising.
 Caruso finished second in the June election to Karen Bass, and faced her in a runoff election on November 8, which Bass won.